Ghost-Zephyr/mc/README.md

 I will be running this very same software stack of Waterfall - PaperMC - Docker on my actual server too.
 Both for added scurity and all the Docker goodness.

+### river
+The advanced shit for custom Waterfall stuff.

 ### cESS (CustomEssentials)
 Found in cess submodule.